The Pathfinder Network and COVID-19

 Family advocates and mentors are continuing to support adult and youth program participants via phone calls, video calls, text message and email.

 We are facilitating our Parenting Inside Out, Caring Dads, Healing Trauma and Building Resilience groups remotely via Virtual Classrooms using Zoom.
-Advocacy and mentoring will continue virtually and over the phone as participants are engaging in groups.

 The Center for Family Success is open on Tuesday and Thursdays from 11:00 am to 3:00 pm in order to provide for the essential needs of clients.
 We are using safe social distancing practices to deliver curriculum materials, as well as bus tickets, diapers, wipes, personal hygiene items, food and other needed items.

 PIO Phase II: Enhanced Visiting will continue to utilize remote options to provide programming and support to incarcerated parents, their children and their caregivers as a result of the COVID-19 crisis.
 Coaches are conducting 1:1 phone calls with parents, their children and the caregivers to ensure all are able to stay connected during this stressful time.
+Some in-person 1:1 visits with parents are being utilized at local institutions.

 Parenting Inside Out